Navid200/xDrip/docs/Nightscout/NS_SyncExecutables.md

 #### **Missing node_modules**
 If you see "Missing node_modules" on the status page as shown below, please run "Install Nightscout phase 1" from the Google Cloud setup submenu.
 ![](./images/MissNodeModules.png)
+Please note that if you have [customized Nightscout](./Customize.md), running phase 1 will undo that.
+In that case, you can customize again after.
 <br/>

 ---